Ms. Knope Goes to Washington: Plot

-Leslie (Amy Poehler) and Andy (Chris Pratt) are visiting Washington, D.C., to see Ben (Adam Scott), who accepted a temporary job there for a congressional re-election campaign, and April (Aubrey Plaza), who decided to join Ben as his intern.
+Leslie and Andy are visiting Washington, D.C., to see Ben, who accepted a temporary job there for a congressional re-election campaign, and April, who decided to join Ben as his intern.
 Leslie is thrilled to be in the capital and also hopes to secure federal funding to clean the Pawnee River, but her optimism is dulled when she is unable to meet with anyone at the United States Department of the Interior, resulting in her proposal being tossed into a giant pile with numerous other unread proposals.

-In Pawnee, Ron (Nick Offerman) says that with Leslie absent, he will take over the "Leslie Knope Employment Enjoyment Summer Slam Grill Jam Fun-Splosion", an annual barbecue for the Parks department but plans to make it just about meat with no other types of food or even activities.
-Tom (Aziz Ansari) and Ann (Rashida Jones) have long since broken up but pretend to still be a couple and even live together just so they don't have to endure teasing at work (and Tom does not want to lose a bet about how long the relationship will last to Donna (Retta)).
-Ann finds the ruse difficult because of Tom's stupidity, such as putting glitter into the laundry and butter.
+In Pawnee, Ron says that with Leslie absent, he will take over the "Leslie Knope Employment Enjoyment Summer Slam Grill Jam Fun-Splosion", an annual barbecue for the Parks department but plans to make it just about meat with no other types of food or even activities.
+Tom and Ann have long since broken up but pretend to still be a couple and even live together just so they don't have to endure teasing at work (and Tom does not want to lose a bet about how long the relationship will last to Donna).
+Ann finds the ruse difficult because of Tom's stupidity.

-Ben invites Leslie to a cocktail party, but she is intimidated by the numerous beautiful and powerful women (Lauren White and Jessica Hansen) whom Ben must work with every day and feels that her being elected to city council is feeble compared to their positions of power.
-Leslie feels so inferior that she barely reacts when meeting two of her idols, Senator Barbara Boxer and Senator Olympia Snowe.
-She sulks in the coatroom and rebuffs words of comfort from a concerned man, not realizing it was Senator John McCain.
+Ben invites Leslie to a cocktail party, but she is intimidated by the numerous beautiful and powerful women whom Ben must work with every day and feels that her being elected to city council is feeble compared to their positions of power.
+Leslie feels so inferior that she barely reacts when meeting two of her idols, Senators Barbara Boxer and Olympia Snowe.
+She sulks in the coatroom and rebuffs words of comfort from a concerned man.
+(John McCain).